isomerpages/govtech-corp/media/technews/_posts/2017-07-20-post-Working Drones.md

 <p>In October 2016, Japan's National Fire and Disaster Management Agency
 invested 2.5 million yen in a drone that can be equipped with either a camera or a gas sensor for disaster reconnaissance.</p>
-<p>There is a precedent: After the Nepal earthquake in April 2015, the
+<p>There is a precedent: After the Nepal earthquake in April 2015, the UK
-<a href="https://www.gov.uk/government/topical-events/nepal-earthquake-april-2015" rel="noopener noreferrer nofollow" target="_blank">UK sent search and rescue teams</a>that were equipped with drones to help
-search for survivors.</p>
+sent search and rescue teams that were equipped with drones to help search for survivors.</p>
-<h3><strong>4.
-Detecting defects</strong></h3>
+<h3>Detecting defects</h3>
 <p>Lofty towers, massive bridges and expansive transport networks are the
 hallmarks of modern cities, and their physical stability is of paramount importance.</p>